How to Protect Skin from Hard Water: 11 Solutions for Softer Skin and Hair

 Hard water refers to water that has a high mineral concentration.
 In addition to calcium carbonate and calcium sulfate, this type of water also contains magnesium hydroxide, sodium carbonate, potassium sulfate, and many other minerals.

-When you look at the table above, you can see that some types of water are more complex than others.
+Looking at the table above, you can see that some types of water are more complex than others.
 For example, tap water tends to contain fewer minerals than well water.
 In addition, different kinds of water tend to have different hardness levels.
 Some types of water are very soft while others are very hard.

 The most common types of hard water include: